GhatkarPranay/GhatkarPranay/README.md

 - 👀 I’m interested in Programming
 - 🌱 I’m currently trying to make myself better than current me
 - 💞️ I’m looking to collaborate with anyone with realtime problem statement
-- 📫 How to reach me on email and whatsapp
+- 📫 Reach me on email and whatsapp
 - email - pranayghatkar@gmail.com  phone no. 8779394191

 <!---